 Fisher College of Business – The Ohio State University

-The Ohio State University Max M. Fisher College of Business’s full-time MBA program is located in Gerlach Hall on the university’s main campus in Columbus, Ohio.
-Ohio State Fisher offers a full-time MBA, a part-time MBA for working professionals, and an executive MBA program.
-Hallmarks of the Ohio State Fisher MBA programs include their experiential learning opportunities, intentionally small class sizes, large alumni network, and career placement success.Learn About the MBA Redesign Apply Now
+The Ohio State University Max M. Fisher College of Business’s MBA program is located on the main campus in Columbus, OH.
+Fisher offers a Full-Time MBA (on-campus), a Working Professional MBA (on-campus, online or both), and an Executive MBA program.
+Hallmarks of their MBA programs include:

-What is the tuition for Fisher’s MBA program?
+What is the tuition for Fisher's full-time MBA program?

-What is the average GMAT score for admission to Fisher’s MBA program?
+What is the average GMAT score for admission to Fisher's full-time MBA program?

-Does the Fisher MBA program accept the GRE?
+Does the Fisher full-time MBA program accept the GRE?

 Yes.
 The Fisher MBA program has accepted the GRE for a few years now.

-What is the average GRE score for admission to Fisher’s MBA program?
+What is the average GRE score for admission to the Fisher full-time MBA program?

-The average GRE score for the incoming class at Fisher is 312.
-The GRE middle 80% range is 299 to 327.
+The average composite GRE score for the incoming class at Fisher is 322.
+The GRE middle 80% range is 306 to 337.

-What is the minimum number of years of work experience required for admission to Fisher’s MBA program?
+What is the minimum number of years of work experience required for admission the Fisher full-time MBA program?

-What is the average number of years of work experience for admission to Fisher’s MBA program? (or, What is the average age of a Fisher MBA student?)
+What is the average number of years of work experience for admission to the Fisher full-time MBA program? (or, What is the average age of a Fisher full-time MBA student?)

-The average number of years of work experience among students in Fisher’s MBA program is 5.4.
-On average, Fisher students are 29 years old.
+The average number of years of work experience among students in Fisher's MBA program is 4.6.

-What is the average starting salary for graduates of the Fisher MBA program?
+What is the average starting salary for graduates of the Fisher full-time MBA program?

-The average starting salary for Fisher MBA graduates is $100,000 (median base salary).
+The average starting salary for Fisher MBA graduates is $106,267.